-This is a course in Bayesian statistical methodology.
-As an applied statistics class there will be frequent use of statistical software, and students will be expected to use both R and MAPLE to complete their assignments.
+This is second course in applied statistical methodology with a focus on the techniques of modern nonparametric analysis.
+As such, it will taught at a level significantly higher than STAT 151.
+Furthermore, since this is an applied statistics class there will be frequent use of statistical software, and students will be expected to use SAS to complete their assignments.
 A theoretical aspect to several problems will serve to complement the applied focus of the course.
 Consequently, it is vital that students read the appropriate textbook sections before and after each lecture, and attempt the relevant homework problems.
 Keeping up-to-date with the material is essential!